 The foundation of my programs is a suite of ‘affinities’ that I have explored and compiled after many years of experience, observation and study.
 It respects the fact that horses are masters of social consciousness and this exploration provides endless opportunity to delve into topics such as awareness, group dynamics, emotional intelligence, leadership, followership, friendship, good citizenship, physical and emotional boundaries, resource utilization, self-regulation, effective communications, congruence, and more.
 My approach is somewhat ‘out of the box’ and has developed from a passionate desire to go beyond the limitations of an anthropocentric interpretation of the equine world and explore the natural wisdom that we, as humans, can consider and adapt for our own requirements and benefit.
 These affinities, presented by the horse, in the most authentic and natural way, are directly relatable to our own way of being in the world, as individuals and members of our larger society.
 The best way to explore them is to meet the horses where they are - in their daily life - to interact with them from the perspective of ‘natural wisdom resources’ and have interesting discussions about how being more ‘like the horse’, breaking down preconceived ideas and barriers, developing new approaches and skills, can inform our own lives.

-I have been sharing the many aspects of the horse/human affinities with individuals for several years, including adults, youth and children, in programs that I initiated, in collaboration with professionals in the health care community.
+I have been sharing the many aspects of the horse/human affinities with individuals for several years, including adults, youth and children, in collaboration with professionals in the health care community.
 I have experienced some very poignant moments.
 Currently, my primary activity is collaborating with health care professionals and their clients to provide a very custom, private, facilitated and enriching experience where we can delve in and explore from the perspective of client need.

 I have available a few spaces at my facility in central Nova Scotia for this kind of experience and a rapport with professionals in a few areas, including mental health and child/youth care.
 I am always excited to talk with a health care professional who is interested to add a horse-based experience to their toolbox of modalities for client care.